bilal2134/bilal2134/README.md

 # Hi there, I'm Bilal Shakeel! 👋

 I'm a passionate **Web Developer** and **AI Engineer** with a diverse technical background.
-I love crafting scalable web applications using modern frameworks, developing intelligent AI solutions, and exploring the latest in networking and systems design.
-Whether it's building a MERN stack app or diving deep into machine learning, I'm always ready for a challenge! 🚀
+I love building scalable web applications, harnessing the power of AI, and exploring emerging technologies like blockchain and cloud computing.
+Whether it's developing a MERN stack app, creating deep learning models, or deploying solutions on AWS, I'm always ready to innovate! 🚀

 ---